-Tristan Bowen, Alyssa Thaler, Jacob Duane and Gary Wingenbach Texas A&M University, College Station, TX
+Tristan Bowen, Alyssa Thaler, Jacob Duane and Gary Wingenbach Texas A&M University, College Station, TX purposeful, collaborative, value-driven leadership skills for students.

-The Social Change Model (SCM) of Leadership Development helps prepare future members of society by enhancing their socially responsible leadership skills.
-The SCM of Leadership Development strengthens purposeful, collaborative, value-driven leadership skills for students.
 Students can gain socially responsible leadership skills in study abroad and on-campus experiences.
 The purpose of this study was to determine students' self-perceived socially responsible leadership skills before and after study abroad or on-campus leadership experiences.
 The socially responsible leadership skills test was administered to students as a retrospective survey after study abroad or on-campus experiences.
 Respondents' socially responsible leadership skills were significantly enhanced following study abroad or on-campus experiences.
-Students' perceptions of consciousness of self, congruence, collaboration, common purpose, controversy with civility. citizenship, and change were higher after study abroad or on-campus participation.
+Students' perceptions of consciousness of self, congruence, collaboration, common purpose, controversy with civility, citizenship, and change were higher after study abroad or on-campus participation.
 These results are likely because students were dependent on their pre-established beliefs when exposed to a new environment, such as a foreign country or a new campus.
 Significant differences existed for only one of the constructs in the social change model.
-"Commitment" showed decreased skill levels, perhaps because students were physically exposed to unfamiliar commitment scenarios and realized they had over-estimated their preexperience commitment skill levels, resulting in decreased post-experience scores.
-Study abroad and oncampus leadership experiences help students practice the precepts of the SCM, empowering them to become social change agents and positive members of society.
+"Commitment" showed decreased skill levels, perhaps because students were physically exposed to unfamiliar commitment scenarios and realized they had over-estimated their pre-experience commitment skill levels, resulting in decreased post-experience scores.
+Study abroad and on-campus leadership experiences help students practice the precepts of the SCM, empowering them to become social change agents and positive members of society.